SrilalS/Advanced-Ad-Blocker/README.md

 [Download](https://srilals.github.io/Advanced-Ad-Blocker/)

 This Simplifies the process of installing and updating a Hostbased Adblocking System.
 Written in C# and Distributed Under GNUGPL 3.0.
+(CCBY-NC-SA Is compatible with GPL3)